shmyaksi/installation-grafana/README.md

 # installation-grafana
 **This is the instruction for beginners who want to install Grafana on PC locally from its latest Docker image**

-Here I give you an example for instalattion on Ubuntu 18.04
+Here I give you an example for installation on Ubuntu 18.04

 Using Linux terminal,write these commands: